GSA/Section508.gov/_pages/content-pages/2020-02-27-content-glossary.md

       <strong><span id="voip">Voice over Internet Protocol (VoIP)</span>:</strong> A technology that provides real-time voice communications.
 VoIP requires a broadband connection and equipment compatible with internet protocol.
     </li>
     <li>
-      <strong><span id="vpat">Voluntary Product Accessibility Template (VPAT<sup>&trade;</sup>)</span>:</strong> A document template established by the Information Technology Industry (ITI) Council which evaluates how accessible a particular product is, according to Section 508 Standards.
+      <strong><span id="vpat">Voluntary Product Accessibility Template (VPAT&reg;)</span>:</strong> A document template established by the Information Technology Industry (ITI) Council which evaluates how accessible a particular product is, according to Section 508 Standards.
 Vendors use this template to produce a self-disclosing document, called an Accessibility Conformance Report (ACR), which details each aspect of the Section 508 requirements and how the product supports each criteria.
-ACRs, based on VPAT<sup>&trade;</sup>, are used by buyers to understand how accessible a product is, and any potential deficiencies.
+ACRs, based on VPAT&reg;, are used by buyers to understand how accessible a product is, and any potential deficiencies.
     </li>
   </ul>